terradeda/Outlook-Auto-Filtering-Based-on-Excel-Attachment---VBA/README.md

 <b>BACKGOUND</b>

 The server has been set up to generate a daily status report used to indicate if there are any issues with our AMI network.
 Specifically, there is a report which specifies the number of reverse flow alarms our system recieved over a specific period of times.
 However, we are only interested in endpoints that have recorded a high number of these alarms so the incoming emails need to be filtered based on the contents of their attached .XLS spreadsheet.
-Once the endpoints with a high number of alarms are identified, a new email is sent to a person/address containing a scripted message and indicating a list of only these endpoints.
+Once the endpoints experiencing a high number of alarms are identified, a new email is sent to a person/address containing a scripted message and indicating a list of only these endpoints.

 <b>DETAILS</b>